 AIA Diversity Statement

-Through the AIA Iowa Emerging Professionals Committee the AIA Iowa Diversity Champions explore and address relevant issues related to diversity within the Iowa architectural community, and make recommendations toward and actively assist in the development of programs and initiatives that foster and sustain cultural breadth and inclusion.
-The AIA provides a wealth of resources on equity, diversity and inclusion.
+Through the AIA Iowa Emerging Professionals Committee the AIA Iowa Equity, Diversity and Inclusion (EDI) Champions explore and address relevant issues related to EDI within the Iowa architectural community, and make recommendations toward and actively assist in the development of programs and initiatives that foster and sustain cultural breadth and inclusion.
+The AIA provides a wealth of resources related to EDI.
 AIA and AIA Iowa are committed to broadening equity, diversity, and inclusion to create a stronger profession.
 Here are some helpful resources:

 Are you passionate about these subjects and want to get involved?
 Contact these volunteer Champions: